-Chipotle Mexican Grill Inc. (CMG) fell after hedge fund manager David Einhorn recommended selling the stock short during a presentation in which he also panned Green Mountain Coffee Roasters Inc. (GMCR)
+Chipotle Mexican Grill Inc. (CMG:US) fell after hedge fund manager David Einhorn recommended selling the stock short during a presentation in which he also panned Green Mountain Coffee Roasters Inc. (GMCR:US)

 “The biggest challenge comes from a resurgent Taco Bell,” Einhorn said.
 Chipotle’s ability to raise prices is limited given rising food costs and eventually worker health-care expenses, he said.

 Chipotle’s shares have soared in recent years, reaching an intraday record of $442.40 in April after ending 2008 at $61.98.
 Revenue at Chipotle has increased at least 20 percent for the past nine quarters as it adds stores.
 Short selling refers to the practice of borrowing stock and selling it, with the goal of profiting by repurchasing the shares later at a lower price.

 “Competition is nothing new for Chipotle,” Matthew DiFrisco, a New York-based analyst at Lazard Capital Markets who recommends holding Chipotle shares, said in an interview.
 Jack in the Box Inc. (JACK:US)’s Qdoba chain also competes with Chipotle, he said.

 Chipotle slid 5 percent to $300.26 at 12:28 p.m. in New York and earlier tumbled as much as 8.2 percent for the biggest intraday decline since July 20.
 Denver-based Chipotle’s shares had dropped 6.4 percent this year through yesterday.

 “We don’t see Taco Bell as a challenge to our business at all,” Chris Arnold, a Chipotle spokesman, said in an e-mail.
 “We have a different customer base and very loyal customers.
 What’s more, the food we serve is very different than Taco Bell.”